-Once established that the distribution of locations is not an issue for this index, we can ask the same question in terms of their position inside the street network, i.e., are these sensors predominant located in High streets, retail parks, shopping centre, etc. Using their full addresses, we associate each location with its street type, derived from the OpenStreetMap highway tag definition (https://wiki.openstreetmap.org/wiki/Key:highway).
-We found that these sensors are located in seven different types: pedestrian/residential (55% of the locations), primary (16%), secondary (5%), tertiary (7%), service (9%), trunk (3%) and unclassified (5%).
-Consequently, the FF index is dominated by the pedestrian type (see Figure 5).
+Once we established that the distribution of sensor locations was not causing undue bias, we then queried their position in respect of the type of street they are positioned on: i.e. are these sensors predominantly located in high streets, retail parks, shopping centres, etc.?
+Using the full address of the location of the sensors, we classified each location with its street type as derived from the OpenStreetMap highway tag definition.
+We found that the sensors are located in seven different types of areas: pedestrian/residential (55% of the locations), primary (16%), secondary (5%), tertiary (7%), service (9%), trunk (3%), and unclassified (5%).
+Consequently, the FF index is dominated by the pedestrian/residential street type (see Figure 6).

-Now, not all pedestrian/residential streets are equal.
-Particularly, in this classification, sensors installed at shopping centres or retail parks are classified as located in a pedestrian street, as people’s movements in shopping centres happened in a constraint environment with none or limited motor vehicles circulating.
-By January 2017, from the 60% of pedestrian locations, 20% (around 90) are actually located in different shopping centres, contributing only with 11% towards the total FF in January 2017.
-In short, our index is fundamentally measuring the FF on pedestrian/residential streets, particularly, people walking on suburban high streets and strictly pedestrian ones (not shopping centres).
+That said, not all pedestrian/residential streets are equal.
+For instance, sensors installed at shopping centres and retail parks are also classified as being located in pedestrian/residential streets, this is because people’s movements in shopping centres occur in a constrained environment with limited or no motor vehicles circulating.
+From January 2017 to date, 60% of the sensors are in pedestrian/residential locations.
+Within that figure, 20% of the sensors (approximately 90) are located in various shopping centres, and contribute just 11% of the total FF counted in January 2017.
+In short, our index is fundamentally measuring the FF on pedestrian/residential streets as opposed to shopping centres.
+In particular, our FF index is a measure of people walking on suburban and pedestrianised high streets.

-Figure 5.
+Figure 6.
 September 2017 probability distribution by type of street.
-The strong bias towards the pedestrian/residential type is evident, as is contributing to contributes to 55%, while the trunk type only 1%.
+The strong bias towards the pedestrian/residential street type is evident: 55% of sensors are located here, whereas the trunk type of location only contains 1% of sensors.

-An interesting finding from this street analysis is that each type of street has its own characteristic FF signal (FF as a function of time) and this signal doesn’t depend on the type of business, in fact, shops of the same type can generate a whole variety of signals and values.
-This led us to believe that these sensors are capturing not the FF generated by a particular business, but the FF produced by the local characteristics from the area where the sensors are installed.
-This hypothesis is explored in Appendix B.
+An interesting finding from this street type analysis is that each type of street has its own characteristic FF signal (FF as a function of time) and this signal does not depend on the type of business.
+In fact, shops of the same type can generate a whole variety of signals and values.
+From this, we inferred that the sensors are not capturing the FF generated by any particular business, but instead are capturing the FF produced more broadly by the characteristics of the areas in which the sensors are installed.

 Type of shop

 Finally, we explored if our index is biased towards a particular type of business.
-In total, from July 2017 to January 2018 there’s has been 105 different shop types within this network, but not all types are present at each month.
-In fact, only 45% of these types are across these 19 months, and 77% from March 2017.
-Consequently, the contribution of each type to the overall index varies from month to month, as it depends on the number of shops of that particular type (as all these counts are weighted as explained before).
-But before showing the actual FF per type of shop, we first need to address a bias in the counts generated
+From July 2017 to January 2018, 105 shop types have been included in the sensor network, although not all shop types are present at each month.
+In fact, only 45% of shop types are included in the total 19 months, rising to 77% of shop types from March 2017.
+Consequently, the contribution of each shop type to the overall index varies from month to month, as it depends on the number of shops of that particular type (these counts are weighted as explained above).
+Before showing the actual FF per type of shop, we first need to address a bias in the counts generated.

 Nearest Neighbours sensors (NN)

-We noticed that where two or more sensors are in close proximity to one another (40 meters or less) they are measuring essentially the same local FF.
-In our current network, there are 264 pairs of sensors in this situation, distributed in 52 different cities, being London the place with more NN sensors (84).
-A special case is the Ridings Shopping Centre (Wakefield) where 20 of the 33 sensors installed are in this situation.
+We observed that when two (or more) sensors are in close proximity to one another (40 meters or less) they essentially measure the same local FF.
+In our current network, there are 264 pairs of sensors (representing 239 unique sensors) in this situation, distributed over 52 different urban locations with London having the greatest number of NN sensors (84).
+A special case is the Ridings Shopping Centre (Wakefield), where 20 of the 33 sensors installed are in close proximity to one another.